 Exchange your ticket for a wristband & pick up a free event guide at the WGW® Info Stall in The Spa Pavilion between 10am-5pm on Friday or Saturday.
 This eases congestion at the door in the evening.
 Don’t worry if you’re arriving late as tickets may be also exchanged on the door.

 Your wristband entitles you to two nights of live bands and DJs at the Spa Pavilion on the Friday and Saturday of the event, plus free entry into the WGW® 80s Night at the Spa Pavilion Theatre on the Sunday evening.

 We often run an early bird ticket offer for the next event so you can get a 20% discount if you buy before you leave.
 The dates for the next event are usually released during the weekend and then listed on the Dates & Lineup page.

-The WGW® Info Stall is located in the Foyer/Cafe area of the Spa Pavilion, and is open 10am-3am Friday and Saturday and 10am–4pm on Sunday.
+The WGW® Info Stall is located in the Foyer/Cafe area of the Spa Pavilion (which you can find on our map), and is open 10am-3am Friday and Saturday and 10am–4pm on Sunday.
 The WGW® team will be happy to help you with queries about regarding the event, lost property and Whitby itself.
 You can also purchase WGW® tickets here.

 Doors open at 7pm.

 There are Happy Hour drinks promotions and a free draw to win tickets for the next event for anyone arriving before our first band hits the stage at 8pm.

 Approximate onstage times are: